akka/akka/akka-docs/rst/scala/persistence-query.rst

 simple scenarios Persistence Query may be powerful enough to fulful the query needs of your app, however we highly recommend (in the spirit of CQRS) of splitting up the write/read sides into separate datastores as the need arrises.

-While queries can be performed directly on the same datastore, it is also a very common pattern to use the queries to create *projections* of the write-side's events and store them into a separate datastore which is optimised for more complex queries.
-This architectural pattern of projecting the data into a query optimised datastore, with possibly some transformation or canculations along the way is the core use-case and recommended style of using Akka Persistence Query
-- pulling out of one Journal and storing into another one.

 .. warning::

   This module is marked as **“experimental”** as of its introduction in Akka 2.4.0.
 We will continue to